makersacademy/chitter-challenge/README.md

 So that I can view the most recent content
 I want to see comments on a peep in reverse chronological order

+As a maker
+So that I can more easily understand times
+I want to see the time peeps/comments where posted at in a friendly format (2 days ago, 1 minute ago, 1 hour ago etc.)

 ```

 # Implementation